rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 #### Paths to the Databases

-The current version of the script does not support formatted versions of databases (potentially will be included in future versions)
+The current version of the script does not support indexed versions of databases so the flat file (multi-FASTA version) of the database must be supplied for each database queried.
-This option should simply be left blank when filling out the configuration file.

-The fasta versions of the database will be in the multi-fasta file format (similar to the format of the query fasta), and the search results will be of the format shown above in the "Sequence Search Application" section.

 #### Minimum E-Value and Minimum coverage requirements

 The minimum E-Value can be input in either scientific notation (1e-5) or as a decimal (0.00001).

-The minimum coverage requirement can only be input as a decimal number between 0 and 1 (such as 0.7)
+The minimum coverage requirement is a value between 0 and 1 where 70% coverage represented as 0.7 is the default value.

 #### InterProScan and Blast2GO paths

-For these two options you must enter the path to your InterProScan and Blast2GO input files.
+For these two options you must enter the path to your InterProScan and Blast2GO output file (Sequence Table format).

 The InterProScan file format is as follows: